Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Experimental Evaluation

-\mypara{Varying $\epsilon$} We then compare different methods of outputting $\theta$.
-We evaluate: \begin{itemize} \item EM-E: The threshold optimizer in \method.
-It does not require a percentile. \item S-\pak: The smooth sensitivity method used in \pak.
-We use $p=99.5$, as used in~\cite{ndss:perrier2019private}. \item S-P: The original smooth sensitivity method.
-Similar to S-\pak, we also use $p=99.5$. \end{itemize} In Figure~\ref{fig:thres_vary_e_medium}, we compare with existing differentially private methods on finding the threshold $\theta$.
-We vary the value of $\epsilon$ for obtaining $\theta$.
-The result is the MSE of answering range queries using $\hat{H}^c_{16}$.
-Note that to make the comparison more clear, we fix $\epsilon=0.05$ in $\hat{H}^c_{16}$.
-In all the datasets, our proposed EM-E performs much better than existing methods.
+\mypara{Varying $\epsilon$} We then compare three methods that output $\theta$: \begin{itemize}[leftmargin=*] \item NM-E: The threshold optimizer in \method.
+It does not require a percentile. \item S-\pak: The smooth sensitivity method used by \pak.
+We use $p=99.5$, as used by \pak. \item S-P: The original smooth sensitivity method.
+Similar to S-\pak, we also use $p=99.5$. \end{itemize} In \autoref{fig:thres_vary_e_medium}, we compare with existing differentially private methods on finding the threshold $\theta$.
+We vary the value of $\epsilon$ for obtaining $\theta$, and use $\hat{H}^c_{16}$ to answer range queries.
+Note that to make the comparison clearer, we fix $\epsilon=0.05$ in $\hat{H}^c_{16}$.
+In all the datasets, our proposed NM-E performs much better than existing methods in terms of MSE.
 Moreover, the performance does not change much when $\epsilon$ increases.
-This is because the output of EM-E is stable even in small $\epsilon$ domains.
-Finally, both S-\pak and S-P perform worse than the baseline method, which always give $0$ on any input values, indicating the $\theta$ given by them is too large.
+The reason is that the output of NM-E is stable even with small $\epsilon$.
+Finally, both S-\pak and S-P perform worse than the baseline method, which always give $0$ regardless of input values, indicating the $\theta$ given by them is too large.